 CVE assignment and publication process

-- Once the notification is received, INCIBE will confirm its receipt and begin communication with the interested party within a period of no more than 72 hours.
+- Once the notification is received, INCIBE will confirm its receipt and begin communication with the interested party within a period of no more than 3 working days.

 - The period of assignment and publication of a CVE is agreed on a case-by-case basis with the reporting researcher and the organization responsible for the affected asset.